glblcd/material/intro-to-git-and-github/PITCHME.md

 But... what if my computer breaks?

 ---
-## Git remotes
+## git remotes
+* We've been dealing with changes on a *local repo*
+* A *remote repo* allows us to:
+  * easily share code
-* How we collaborate
+  * collaborate on larger projects
-* slightly different
+  * work on different machines
-`git remotes`
-`git remote add <shortname> <url>`
+  * recover from disk failures

 Note:
-Again, here it's a good time to draw out what a git remote is and how we can use them to collaborate their local <--> their github remote <--> my github clone <--> my local
+Here it's a good time to draw out what a git remote is and how we can use them to collaborate their local <--> their github remote <--> my github clone <--> my local
             push                 pull request             pull

++++
+## git remotes
+* A remote repository has
+  * A shortname (e.g. "origin")
+  * A URL to the location of the repository

 ---
 ## Using github